 2Includes capital expenditures, capital projects in development and contributions to equity investments.

 Credit ratings are intended to provide investors with an independent measure of credit quality of an issue of securities.
 Credit ratings are not recommendations to purchase, hold or sell securities and do not address the market quality or suitability of a specific security for a particular investor.
-These are assigned by credit rating agencies such as Moody's, Standard & Poor's, and DBRS.
+These are assigned by credit rating agencies such as Moody's, Standard & Poor's, Fitch, and DBRS.
 While TransCanada Corporation has a credit rating it is not an issuer of debt securities.
-Debt securities are held at TransCanada PipeLines Limited or subsidiary companies, all of which hold an A grade credit rating (see table).
+Debt securities are held at TransCanada PipeLines Limited or subsidiary companies.